danubetech/transatlantic-ssi-interop/README.md

 ## Information

-This repository contains information and examples related to the **Transatlantic SSI Interop** project, which is conducted by EU company Danube Tech and US company Digital Bazaar.
+This repository contains information and examples related to the **Transatlantic SSI Interop** project, which was conducted by EU company Danube Tech and US company Digital Bazaar in fall/winter 2021.

 **WARNING:** The example data in this repository (incl.
 DIDs, keys, verifiable credentials, etc.) is for experimentation only.
 Any data in this repository must not be used for any real-life use cases, or considered real, secure, or trusted.